allamlobna/nyc_motor_vehicle_accidents/README.md

 ### **Prepare**
 #### **Data Source**
 NYC Open Data is managed by the Open Data Team at the NYC Office of Technology and Innovation (OTI).
-The police are required to fill out a report out for collisions where someone is injured or killed, or where there is at least $1000 worth of damage.
+The police are required to fill out a report for collisions where someone is injured or killed, or where there is at least $1000 worth of damage.
 In this project, the data is collected from the [Motor Vehicle Collisions - Crashes](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95) dataset from July 1, 2012 - November 13, 2022.
-This infomration falls under the [Open Data Law](https://opendata.cityofnewyork.us/open-data-law/), and is made available for imformational purposes, such as this project.
+This information falls under the [Open Data Law](https://opendata.cityofnewyork.us/open-data-law/), and is made available for informational purposes, such as this project.

+The visualization portion also utilizes publically available climate data to look for any trends.
+The NYC climate dataset was retrieved from the [National Centers for Environmental Information](https://www.ncei.noaa.gov/cdo-web/datasets/GHCND/locations/FIPS:36061/detail).
+The dataset was filtered from July 2012 - November 2022 and downloaded as a CSV file.

 #### **Data Format**
-The data was exported from the [NYC OpenData](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95) website as a csv.
+The collision data was exported from the [NYC Open Data](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95) website as a csv.
 Within it, are 29 columns of varying data types such as crash date, time, location, and additional collision information.
 The data set does not include any personal information that can be tied to those in the incident.

 ### **Process**
 #### **Tools Used:**